Ratbikes. Wait, what? What are those?

 Just like ratchoppers, there are ratfighters... a contra-reaction on the shiny and expensive version of the streetfigher.
 These are stripped down sportbikes with a tiny solo seat, clip-on steering bar, a little racy rear and an ‘evil’ alien-like headlight.
 But instead of spending money on an expensive airbrush paintjob, these ratfighter owners rather spend their money in their local pub!
 Just paint a fighter matt and finish it diamond plate and ride the hell out of it!
 It’s that simple... but effective!
 Ratfighters look agressive and handle like that too!
 If you’ve a dead wish... build one!

 These are the three wheeled versions of ratbikes and are represented in all subgenres.
 They look really impressive couse a trike is bigger, so there’s more room for stuff and gadgets... and some boxes of beer as well!
 There’s a huge variaty of trike’s bases.
 Some trikes are just bought in a shop and painted matt.
 Others are build up from the ground and driven with an mega-huge V8 engine, for example.
-Others are stripped down Reliant three-weeled cars... just remove the chassis and you’re almost there.
+Others are stripped down Reliant three-weeled cars... just remove the body and you’re almost there.

 Trailers have always been connected with the ratbike scene.
 Ratbikers spend a lot of time on the road and they want to make themselves comfortable after a heavy ride and they usually drag a load of stuff along.
 Things like BBQ's, beer, dead animals and sleeping gear are taken everywhere.
 Some ratbikers just won't settle for a tent just and build a complete trailer!